On the varieties of the second row of the split Freudenthal-Tits Magic Square: Recognizing the line Grassmannian, half-spin and geometries

 Now consider two singular $f$-spaces $\Pi_{1}$ and $\Pi_{2}$ and let $p_{1}\in \Pi_{1}$ and $p_{2}\in \Pi_{2}$ be two arbitrary points.
 Consider a symp $H$ containing $p_1,p_2$.
 Then $H$ intersects both $\Pi_{1}$ and $\Pi_{2}$ in planes $\pi_1,\pi_2$, respectively (this follows from Proposition~\ref{TSP} by considering the residues in $p_1$ and $p_2$ and noting that in the Segre variety $\mathcal{S}_{1,f-1}(\K)$, viewed as Mazzocca-Melone set, every symp intersects every singular $(f-1)$-space in a line).
 We claim that $\pi_1$ intersects $\pi_2$ in a point.

-Indeed, if not, then they are disjoint and we can find a singular plane $\pi$ intersecting $\pi_1$ in a line $L$ and $\pi_2$ on a point $x$.
+Indeed, if not, then they are disjoint and we can find a singular plane $\pi$ intersecting $\pi_1$ in a line $L$ and $\pi_2$ in a point $x$.
 Looking in the residue of a point on $L$, we conclude with the aid of Proposition~\ref{TSP} that $\pi$ is a maximal singular subspace.
-But looking in the residue of $x$, we conclude similarly that $\pi$ is contained in a singular $f$-space, a contradiction.
+But looking in the residue of $x$, we see that $\pi$ corresponds to a line $L$ in a Segre variety $\mathcal{S}_{1,f-1}(\K)$ disjoint from the $(f-1)$-dimensional subspace corresponding to $\Pi_2$ (maximal singular subspaces of different dimension in a Segre variety always interest in a unique point).
+Hence $L$ itself is contained in an $(f-1)$-dimensional subspace of $\mathcal{S}_{1,3}(\K)$.
+Consequently $\pi$ is contained in a singular $f$-space, a contradiction.
 The claim and the lemma are proved. \end{proof}

 \begin{lemma} Every pair of distinct elements of Type $2$ of $\mathcal{G}(X)$ which are incident with a common element of Type $1$, are incident with a unique element of type $3$. \end{lemma}

 \begin{proof} Translated back to $(X,\Xi)$, it suffices to prove that, if $p_1,p_2$ are two points of a singular $k$-space $U$, then the line $L:=\<p_1,p_2\>$ is contained in a unique singular plane $\pi$ which is a maximal singular subspace.
 Existence follows from considering a symp through $\<p_1,p_2\>$; uniqueness follows from Lemma~\ref{lemma1} (one could also use Proposition~\ref{TSP} here). \end{proof}